layeghimahsa/chc_project/README.md

 # chc_project
 chc_project

-This is a simulation of a 2 by
+This is a simulation of a 2 by 2 CPU array

 how to compile and run: